Acropolis in Athens reopens after virus shutdown - France 24

 Athens (AFP)

-Greece reopened the Acropolis in Athens and all open-air archaeological sites in the country to the public on Monday after a two-month closure due to the coronavirus pandemic.
+Greece reopened the Acropolis in Athens and all open-air archaeological sites under tight sanitary conditions to the public on Monday after a two-month closure due to the coronavirus pandemic.

-A clutch of tourists and masked reporters gathered at the world-famous site, the most-visited monument in Greece.
+A clutch of visitors -- among them foreigners living in Athens -- and masked reporters gathered at the world-famous site, the most-visited monument in Greece, which had been closed since March 13, ten days before a general lockdown was imposed.

 "We have never seen so few people at the Acropolis," a Russian visitor accompanied by her husband told AFP.